MatthewUtzig/Hypixel-Autoguild/README.md

 1.8.9

 ### Features
-Invites people from games and lobbies to your guild. (now limited to 10 every 5 minutes) Kicks offline players when the guild fills up.
+1. Invites people from games and lobbies to your guild. (now limited to 10 every 5 minutes).
+2. Kicks offline players when the guild fills up.
-Promotes specified players to the "Supporter" guild rank when they join the guild.
+3. Promotes specified players to the "Supporter" guild rank when they join the guild.
 People with this rank get kicked last.
-Mutes players who spam chat.
+4. Mutes players who spam chat.
-Kicks blacklisted players when they join the guild.
+5. Kicks blacklisted players when they join the guild.
 This is really useful if you want to ban someone from multiple guilds.